NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 The ``Location`` can be optionally provided; if not provided, it is assumed to be in the living space.

 The efficiency of the refrigerator can be optionally entered as ``RatedAnnualkWh`` or ``extension/AdjustedAnnualkWh``.
-If neither are provided, ``RatedAnnualkWh`` will be defaulted to represent a standard refrigerator from 2006 based on the following equation.
-This equation is based on `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_.
+If neither are provided, ``RatedAnnualkWh`` will be defaulted to represent a standard refrigerator from 2006 using the following equation based on `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_.

 .. math:: RatedAnnualkWh = 637.0 + 18.0 \cdot Number of bedrooms